Placement and Credit

 For incoming first-year students, the first issue to be concerned with is placement rather than credit.
 It is more important to be enrolled in the right course than to settle the matter of how much credit will be received for previous work.
 The latter normally can and will be sorted out over a longer period (the first year).

 Each department sets its own policy about awarding credit or advanced standing, and some departments require a placement examination to validate a student's previous work.
 As stated above, departments make a distinction between advanced standing and credit, and first-year students often need help understanding the various departmental nuances.
+We typically email new students with department-specific placement test info in July.

 Note: Placement tests are not a substitute for an official standard achievement test of a foreign language (such as the College Board exam or the International Baccalaureate).
 Therefore, they do not serve as proof of achievement for the purpose of fulfilling the language requirement.
 These tests are only intended to assist instructors in placing students in the appropriate Swarthmore course.